xavier150/Blender-For-UnrealEngine-Addons/Tuto/How export assets from Blender.md

 # Alembic animation
 Alembic export and import can take a lot of time.
 1. Select the asset you want to export (Armature with child or Mesh).
-2. Set the Export type property on "Export recursive"
+2. Set the Export type property to "Export recursive".
-3. Check the box Export as Alembic animation.
+3. Check the box Export as "Alembic animation".
 4. Don't forget to check the box Alembic animation(s) in Asset types to export.
 Make sure that the animation was played at least once for bake cache.
 You can also use the command "bpy.ops.ptcache.bake_all()" to bake the physics.
 <img src="https://github.com/xavier150/Blender-For-UnrealEngine-Addons/blob/master/Tuto/ExportAssetDocAlembic.jpg">